Tsmith5151/smu-datascience-courses/DoingDataScience/Case Study 1/Data/report.md

 ### **Introduction**

 The objective of this work is to gather two separates data files, read both files into separate data frames, clean up the data, and then perform a horizontal merge of the two data frames.
 The final task is to then take the merged data and conduct various statistical analysis using R. As an overview of the raw data, the [Gross Domestic Product Ranking](http://data.worldbank.org/data-catalog/GDP-ranking-table) data set consists of 327 rows and 10 columns while the [Education Statistics](http://data.worldbank.org/data-catalog/ed-stats) contains 31 different features with 234 rows.
-Both data sets were downloaded from the [World Bank](http://data.worldbank.org/) website and then read into separate data frames.
+Both data sets were downloaded from the [World Bank](http://data.worldbank.org/) website and then read into respected data frames.
 From here, several steps were taken to tidy the data before performing a merge on the key variable "CountryCode".
 After preprocessing the data, the ultimate goal is to be able to extract information to answer several specific questions.
-The R code to address the following inquiries can be found in the Analysis directory and the file name `analysis.r`:
+The R code to address the following inquiries can be found in the Analysis directory under the file name `analysis.r`:

   1. Merge the data based on the country shortcode.
 How many of the IDs match?
   2. Sort the data frame in ascending order by GDP (so United States is last).
 What is the 13th